English vowel sounds

 /æ/ cat low-front unrounded short How to pronounce the /æ/ sound

-/ɚ/ burn high-central rounded long How to pronounce the /ɚ/ sound
+/ɚ/ burn mid-central unrounded long How to pronounce the /ɚ/ sound

 /ʌ/ cut mid-central unrounded short How to pronounce the /ʌ/ sound